 Precautionary Statements: P280f-P301+P310a-P302+P350-P330-P501a

 Wear protective clothing.
-IF SWALLOWED: IF ON SKIN: Gently wash with plenty of soap and water.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF ON SKIN: Gently wash with plenty of soap and water.
 Rinse mouth.
 Dispose of contents/container in accordance with local/regional/national/international regulations.